Introduction to Deep Learning

 Each chapter includes a programming project, exercises, and references for further reading.
 An early chapter is devoted to Tensorflow and its interface with Python, the widely used programming language.
 Familiarity with linear algebra, multivariate calculus, and probability and statistics is required, as is a rudimentary knowledge of programming in Python.
 The book can be used in both undergraduate and graduate courses; practitioners will find it an essential reference.

-Downloadable instructor resources available for this title: slides
+Downloadable instructor resources available for this title: slides, and file of figures in the book.

 Hardcover$35.00 X | £27.00 ISBN: 9780262039512 192 pp. | 7 in x 9 in 75 b&w illus.